German Shepherd Now

 Working/service dog$10,000–$20,000+Law enforcement, service dog organizations

 These ranges come from aggregated breeder listings and reports from Spirit Dog Training.
 Actual prices shift with region, bloodline, and what the breeder includes.
+If you are wondering whether the breed fits your budget overall, our cost overview covers the full picture beyond the purchase price.

 What You’re Actually Paying For